 Accounts Payable Services ensure the efficient and effective management of payments to suppliers.
 The Accounts Payable function supports the delivery of municipal products and services, thus adding to the credibility and overall reputation of the municipality.
-Specific objectives include:

 - Timely processing of invoices

 - Accurate payment of bills

 - Analyzing patterns in expenses and taking advantage of available discounts

 - Maintaining relationships with suppliers

 - Providing customer service to internal departments and vendors

-Influencing Factors: